paulllee/pstyper/README.md

 ## Getting Started

-This game has been deployed via Heroku and can be played on: <s>https://pstyper.herokuapp.com/</s> *Currently not functional - Firebase Database Inactive*
+This game has been deployed via Heroku and can be played on: <s>https://pstyper.herokuapp.com/</s> *Currently not functional - Firebase database inactive*

 You can also run the server locally and it would be playable on: http://localhost:3000/